Frequently Asked Questions About the Colorado Garden & Home Show

 Where do I park?

-Parking will be available at Sports Authority Field at Mile High during the show for $5 per vehicle per day with a complimentary shuttle.
+Parking will be available at Broncos Stadium at Mile High during the show for $5 per vehicle per day with a complimentary shuttle.
 Take the Colfax exit off I-25 and go west to North Federal.

 Is there handicapped parking?

 Yes, there is handicapped parking on the Welton Street side of the Convention Center between 13th & 14th Streets.

 Yes, some of the shuttles are handicapped accessible.